warlord1901t/Py_OS/Contribution-Guidelines.md

 Please review and adhere to our [Code of Conduct](CODE_OF_CONDUCT.md).

-## License

-By contributing to Py_OS, you agree that your contributions will be licensed under the project's [LICENSE](LICENSE).

-Thank you for your contributions!
+## Thank you for your contributions!